Blueleafmonkey/cmc-wiki/docs/Guides/CustomNetworkData/WhatAndWhy/what.md

 # What is Custom Network Data?

+## Overview

 **Custom Network Data** is made possible by overriding the data that is sent between the client and the server to inject (or remove) custom data.
-This can be achieved through the CharacterMovementComponent's **NetworkMoveData** system.
+This can be achieved through the [CharacterMovementComponent](https://docs.unrealengine.com/5.2/en-US/API/Runtime/Engine/GameFramework/UCharacterMovementComponent)'s **NetworkMoveData** system.

 There are two diferent types of network data that you can override: